Gamemackerel/HighThroughput-PCR-Batching/README.md

             )
 ```

-To learn more about these settings, see (PcrBatcher.initialize)[./PcrBatcher.html]
+To learn more about these settings, see the initialize method in {PcrBatcher}

 Next, give the PcrBatcher information about each PCR reaction you would like to run using add_pcr_operation.
 Let's say we need to run 3 reactions at once, two of which have a very similar extension time requirement.